What are the latest news in the cybersecurity market?

 We define the cybersecurity market as the set of technologies and services whose primary purpose is to protect digital systems, data, and users from cyber threats.

-We include security software (e.g., identity, endpoint, network, cloud, application, and data security), as well as dedicated security services such as managed detection and response, security operations, penetration testing, incident response, and security awareness training.
+We include security software, such as identity, endpoint, network, cloud, application, and data security, as well as dedicated security services such as managed detection and response, security operations, penetration testing, incident response, and security awareness training.

-We exclude general IT infrastructure and services (e.g., basic hosting, generic backup and disaster recovery, IT outsourcing, and purely physical security) unless they are specifically designed and marketed as cybersecurity offerings.
+We exclude general IT infrastructure and services, such as basic hosting, generic backup and disaster recovery, IT outsourcing, and purely physical security, unless those offerings are specifically designed and marketed as cybersecurity offerings.

 You can also read our detailed analysis to understand what are the quarterly updates in the cybersecurity market.